Home Compare ODFL vs WMS

 Old Dominion Freight Line vs Advanced Drainage Systems: Which Stock Looks Stronger in 2026?

-Old Dominion Freight Line holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Advanced Drainage Systems still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+Old Dominion Freight Line holds the cleaner structural position, with the lead spread across profitability and growth.
+Advanced Drainage Systems still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.